 How an EOR in the UK Can Ensure You’re Compliant With Employment Law

 Every country has a slightly different definition of employee entitlements and benefits, and the UK is no exception.
+Statutory sick pay and other employee benefits are handled seamlessly by an Employer of Record, ensuring employees receive their due entitlements.
 Firstly, it’s worth covering some of the mandatory UK employee entitlements.

 The UK minimum wage